Moving from Stream Classic to ODSP

 Ups and Downs, but Mostly Up

 Being able to share meeting recordings outside the tenant is a major change over the capabilities available in classic Stream that will be welcomed by many.
 Some downsides do exist.
 For instance, the automatic transcript and captions created by Stream and features like video trim and noise suppression aren’t yet available for videos stored in OneDrive.
-Microsoft is working to close any functionality gaps and are confident that everything will be in place to allow a complete switchover from classic Stream sometime in Q1 2021.
+Microsoft is working to close any functionality gaps and are confident that everything will be in place to allow a complete switchover from classic Stream as scheduled.

 The Office 365 for IT Pros eBook will cover the transition of video content from classic Stream to Stream 2.0 as it unfolds.
 Being able to change to reflect the actual state of Office 365 is a big advantage of an eBook.